baedrik/SCRT-sealed-bid-auction/README.md

 ```sh
 secretcli tx compute execute *auction_contract_address* '{"view_bid": {}}' --from *your_key_alias_or_addr* --gas 200000 -y
 ```
 You must use the same address that you did the Send transaction with to view the bid.
+Based on feedback, viewing keys could be implemented if users wanted to be able to see the bid through a query in addition to viewing through an execute.

 ## Retract Your Active Bid
 You may retract your current active bid with